-In your packet is a book.
+In your packet are many things, including a book.
 Start your Take Home Sunday School by going through it and seeing if you can find one of each of the above type of prayers.
 Which is your favorite?
-See if there are any your already know.
 Try and say a different prayer every day for a week.
 Another good source of prayers is the Book of Common Prayer in the pews at St. Anne's.
 When you are in church on Sunday, look through it and find one the you can relate with.

 In your packet there is a small prayer journal.
 You can write out your own prayers.
 Which type of prayer do you find easiest?
 Which is hardest?
 Why?
-How might your relationship with God be growing based on the types of prayers you are needing to say?
-Pray changes us.
-How might it do that?

 Prayer can be done out loud or silently.
-Contemplative prayer is done silently.
+Sometimes silent prayer is called contemplative prayer.
 Your packet has a small red bag with all the materials you need to make your own set of Anglican Prayer bead.
 There are directions and sample prayers.
-Try saying the different prayers.